dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 ---

-### 1.5.2. `10 Setup App Registrations.ps1`
+### 1.4.2. `10 Setup App Registrations.ps1`

-The script `10 Setup App Registrations.ps1` creates all the applications in each Azure tenant defined in the [Azure.yml](../source/Global/Azure.yml) file.
+Please run the script [10 Setup App Registrations.ps1](../lab/10%20Setup%20App%20Registrations.ps1).
+It creates all the applications in each Azure tenant defined in the [Azure.yml](../source/Global/Azure.yml) file.
 Then it assigns these apps very high privileges as they are used to control and export the tenant.
 The app `M365DscLcmApplication` will be used by the Azure DevOps build agent(s) to put your tenant into the desired state.
 For each app, a service principal is created in Exchange Online.

 > :information_source: To clean up the tenant if you don't want to continue the project, use the script [98 Cleanup App Registrations.ps1](../lab//98%20Cleanup%20App%20Registrations.ps1).